jnccd/graph-draw-project/README.md

 #### MainFrame

-This class was with the exception of the code inside some events generated using the WindowBuilder Plugin and its attributes are the GUI elements shown in the last chapter.
+This class was with the exception of the code inside some events mostly generated using the WindowBuilder Plugin and its attributes are the GUI elements shown in the previous chapter.
+This class also contains the entry point for this application.

 #### GraphStatesManager